PerlFFI/FFI-Platypus/README.md

 - V

-    When building platypus may hide some of the excessive output when probing and building, unless youset `V` to a true value.
+    When building platypus may hide some of the excessive output when probing and building, unless you set `V` to a true value.

         % env V=1 perl Makefile.PL
         % make V=1